xNythal/discord-xpresso-bot/README.md

 - Assign XP for messages sent in your server
 - Track user levels and experience
 - Leaderboards to see top users
-- Reaction role integration (optional)
 - Fully configurable via `config.yml` and `.env`

 ---